Chart Color Schemes

 Fairfield's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

 Health outcomes data shows excellent results across Fairfield, with younger cohorts experiencing very low prevalence of common health conditions.
-The rate of private health cover stands at approximately 57% of the total population (~1,833 people), compared to 61.3% across Greater Brisbane.
+Approximately 57% (~1,581 people) have private health cover, compared to 61.4% in Greater Brisbane.

-Mental health issues and asthma are the most common medical conditions in the area, affecting 10.2 and 8.2% of residents respectively.
-A total of 72.9% of residents declare themselves completely clear of medical ailments, compared to 71.8% across Greater Brisbane.
-Fairfield has 8.7% of residents aged 65 and over (281 people), lower than the 12.4% in Greater Brisbane.
-Health outcomes among seniors require more attention than those in the broader population.
+Mental health issues and asthma are the most prevalent conditions, affecting 10.2% and 8.2% of residents respectively.
+72.9% of residents report no medical ailments, compared to 71.8% in Greater Brisbane.
+Fairfield has 8.7% (242 people) aged 65 and over, lower than the 12.4% in Greater Brisbane.
+While health outcomes among seniors are above average, they require more attention than the broader population.

 Frequently Asked Questions - Health